Tracy C. Davis

 Works in Progress

-- Mixing Methods in Performance Research (co-edited with Paul Rae).
+- The Cambridge Guide to Mixed Methods Research for Theatre and Performance Studies (co-edited with Paul Rae).
 In theatre and performance studies, while what is researched and why are widely understood, much less critical attention has been paid to how research in this broad field is or could be done.
 This volume will rectify the paucity of methodological reflection by offering a conceptual basis on which methods can be selected, combined, and the resulting materials interpreted.
 It is organised organically according to the stages of research: planning, doing, and reflecting on findings.

-- Performing the Cornerstones of Liberalism: Lives Spent in Advocacy and Activism.
+- Activist Repertoire: Liberal Lives, Victorian Performances.
 Two generations of the scrappily educated Thompson-Chesson family demonstrate how utilizing the levers of democracy—the right to gather, free speech, petitions, and lobbying—deployed performance acumen to improve oratory, manage meetings, and incrementally impress the populace in order to create, promulgate, and communicate the stakes of successful mass movements.
 Their work from the 1830s-1880s put them at the hub of every transnational and national cause in these formative years of conceiving human rights.

 Areas of Teaching and Research

-19th-C British theatre history; historiography; Liberalism; economics and business history of theatre; performance theory; gender and theatre; research methodology, museum studies; Cold War studies
+19th-C British theatre history; historiography; Liberalism; economics and business history of theatre; performance theory; gender and theatre; research methodology, museum studies; Cold War studies; decolonizing theatre repertoires; theories of comedy

 Victorian, Gender Studies, Theatre & Drama